PatrickMcGrath29/thegoodland/content/posts/2025-11-05-20-power-and-weakness.md

 **Practical Lessons**

 1. As long as the Christian thinks of serving God or of sanctification as something hard and difficult, he will make no progress.
 He must see that this very thing is impossible for him.
 Then he will cease striving to do something and will surrender himself so that Christ may work all in him.
-See these thoughts set forth in detail in Professor Hofmeyr’s book *Out of Darkness into Light: A Course of Instruction on Conversion, the Surrender of Faith, and Sanctification* (J.H.
-Rose, Cape Town), chapter three and following of the third part.
 2. The complaint about weakness is often nothing more than an excuse for idleness.
 There is power to be obtained in Christ for those who will take the pains to seek it.
 3. **“Be strong in the Lord and in the power of His might.”** Remember this: I must abide in the Lord and in the power of His might, then I become strong.
 To have His power I must have Himself.
 The strength is His, and remains His; the weakness remains mine.
 He, the Strong, works in me, the weak; I, the weak, abide by faith in Him, the Strong—so that in the same moment I know myself to be both weak and strong.
 4. Strength is for work.
 He who would be strong simply to be pious will not be so.
 He who in his weakness begins to work for the Lord shall become strong.